galvaknin10/comunication-ltd-project/README.md

 ## Tech Stack

 The application is built with a **Python**-based tech stack.
 The frontend is developed using **Streamlit**, providing a simple and interactive UI.
 The backend is powered by **FastAPI**, with **SQLite** used as the lightweight relational database.
-Security features are implemented using **HMAC** for password hashing, bleach for input sanitization, and custom password policy enforcement.
+Security features are implemented using **HMAC** for password hashing, and custom password policy enforcement.
 Both the backend and frontend services are containerized using **Docker** and orchestrated with Docker Compose.
 Email functionality for password reset is handled via SMTP using Gmail.

 ---